superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 The vitals' sensor will be wired to the signal processing subsystem on board the drone.
 It will be communicating digitally, most likely, via serial communications.
 It will be sending data to the signal processing subsystem that is has acquired through no-contact radar sensing.

 #### **specifications**
 The subsystem shall be operational from a distance of at least one meter.
 The subsystem shall detect a heart rate.
 The subsystem shall detect a breathing rate.
 The subsystem shall weigh less than half a pound.
 The subsystem shall not pose any threat to its subject.

 #### **Description**
 The subsystem comprises of a radar doppler, likely of continuous wave (CW) type.
 It will send a periodic radio signal and listen for that same signal.
-Measuring how out of phase the sending and receiving signals are, the subsystem will provided the data required to compute the frequency of the breathing and heart rate of the subject.
+Measuring how out of phase the sending and receiving signals are, the subsystem will provide the data required to compute the frequency of the breathing and heart rate of the subject.
 It will be paired with circuitry to filter noise and other disruptive signals.

 ### Interfacing Subsystem
 #### **connections**
-wireless connection between drone and client computer.
+Wireless connection between drone and client computer.

 #### **specifications**
 This system shall display data from the signal processing subsystem onto a laptop screen.
 This system shall use the wireless capability of the programmable drone.
 This system shall run a program on a laptop that will allow the laptop to connect to the drone.

 #### **Description**
 This subsystem will utilize the programmable nature of the drone to connect to a laptop and display heart rate and breathing rate information onto the screen.
 This subsystem will need to write a program on the laptop in order to connect to the drone as well.
 This program should be portable between computer to computer.